Congratulations on Your Admission to Rosemont!

 If you have questions we haven't covered, let us know at email@example.com.

-Follow @rosemont2026 to meet classmates, get important information and dates—including financial aid deadlines, orientation, and move-in—and learn more about what your life as a Raven will look like.
-Click here to fill out the form we need to confirm your admission.
-Once you submit the form and follow @rosemont2026, we’ll approve your request to join.
+Follow @rosemont2027 to meet classmates, get important information and dates—including financial aid deadlines, orientation, and move-in—and learn more about what your life as a Raven will look like.
+Follow @rosemont2027 on Instagram, we’ll approve your request to join.

 Follow Us on Social Media